-Simon Clendon is once again in charge of the Pace Groups for the Rotorua Marathon and Rotorua Energy Charitable Trust Half Marathon.
+Simon Clendon is once again in charge of the Pace Groups for the Rotorua Marathon.
 The organisers will have free pace groups to help you achieve your goal time.
 Pacers are there to maintain a consistent pace throughout the marathon with the aim of finishing just under your target time.

 Your Pacer will offer encouragement and advice along the way, especially through those final hard kilometres.
 With years of experience running marathons and half marathons, they know what it feels like when the going gets tough.
 They also know the fantastic feeling you will get when you cross the line with a dream time on the clock - remember to smile for the camera!

 Running in a pace group has many advantages.
 A controlled pace is very important in a marathon.
 Start too fast and you will pay dearly for it later; too slow and you'll finish fresher but may not reach your target time.
 Another advantage of running in a group is the companionship of those around you.
 Chatting to others or listening to a conversation really helps those miles slip away.

 Pacers will be identified by coloured balloons as well as a bib on their back displaying the target time.
 You will find your pace group near the sign in the start chute that displays that time.
 You are, of course, welcome to join a pack at any time during the event.

 The pace groups will normally consist of two Pacers, A & B (thanks to PatCarrollOnline Pacers for this suggestion):

 A - Positioned at the front of the group and responsible for pace setting.